 - a.
-National Aerospace and Defence Contractors Accreditation Program (NADCAP) approval, and AS 9001 approval are preferable for the organisation involved in the chemical processing, coatings, plating, conventional machining, heat treating, non-destructive testing activities to produce the metallic or non-metallic materials and components and consumables. - b.
-The TAA has his right of access to any report or to witness any test necessary to determine that no feature or characteristic makes the Air System unsafe.
+NADCAP approval, and AS 9001 approvals are preferable for the organization involved in the chemical processing, coatings, nonconventional machining, heat treating, non- destructive testing activities to produce the metallic or non-metallic materials and components and consumables. - b.
+The TAA has the right of access to any report or to witness any test necessary to determine that no feature or characteristic makes the Air System unsafe.

-21.C3.1.13 DEVIATIONS
+21.C3.1.13 Deviations

-Any deviations observed to the drawing, test schedule and process documents before the issue of clearance for pre-production phase or LoTA shall be reported to TAA for suitable disposition.
+Any deviations observed to the drawing, test schedule and process documents before the issue of Provisional Clearance or LoA shall be reported to TAA for suitable disposition.

 a.
 The effects of the process related deviations or dimensional issues or testing values deviations observed in the materials should not affect the airworthiness of the subsystems/systems where the material is used.
-For this case, the deviation may be accepted through production permit as given 21.C3.1.19, failing which, the material is rejected on the ground of major deviation leading to endangering the safe operation of the Air System.
+For this case, the deviation may be accepted through production permit as given 21.C3.1.19, failing which, the material is rejected on the ground of major deviation which may lead to endangering the safe operation of the Air System.

 b.
-Suppose, the deviation is observed after the issue of clearance for pre-production phase or LoTA, any change deemed necessary or inevitable in the process or test criteria, drawing requirements, raw material/ingredient type or source may be carried outwith the approval of CEMILAC and corresponding documents should be amended accordingly.
-Also, Clearance for pre-production phase or LoTA for the subject material issued earlier should be suitably amended before commencing the production.
+Suppose, the deviation is observed after the issue of Provisional Clearance or LoA, any change deemed necessary or inevitable in the process or test criteria, drawing requirements, raw material/ingredient type or source may be carried out with the approval of CEMILAC and corresponding documents should be amended accordingly.
+Also, Provisional Clearance or LoA for the subject material issued earlier should be suitably amended before commencing the production.